danielkza/zfs-feature-discovery/README.md

 ## Overview

-ZFS GPU Feature Discovery for Kubernetes is a companion to [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) to label Nodes with ZFS version, pool and dataset information.
+ZFS Feature Discovery for Kubernetes is a companion to [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) to label Nodes with ZFS version, pool and dataset information.

 ## Status Version